deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 I turned around and saw that girl, who was looking at me before.

 I noticed some things that I didn't see before when I saw her in the classroom.
-Tips of her hair were green, just like her nails and eyes.
-She also had golden earrings shaped like leaves.
-[add her looks here based on Iris.md.
-Mark looks at her and sees much more than before, he should notice small things, like green strands and stuff]
+I'd seen her, but I hadn't *looked* at her.
+Her hair was short and messy, but as she tilted her head, the light caught the tips.
+They were green.
+Not a bright, punk green, but a dark, forest one, almost black.
+It matched her nails and eyes quite well.
+She wore a simple brown cardigan and a pair of big, clunky boots, and from her ears hung small, golden earrings shaped like leaves

 "I'm Iris.
 Nice to meet you".
 She smiled timidly, tilting her head to the side as she reached out her hand.